JoeyJinyu/JoeyJinyu.github.io/_pages/about.md

 1. Natural Science Award, the Third Prize, Macau, 2022.
 2. Area Chair: Int.
 Conf. on Multimedia and Expo (CCF B), 2023
-3. Reviewer of journals and conferences, including ·IEEE Trans. on Image Processing
+3. Reviewer of journals and conferences, including -IEEE Trans. on Image Processing
-       ·IEEE Trans. on Multimedia
+       -IEEE Trans. on Multimedia
-       ·International Journal of Pattern Recognition and Machine Learning ·IEEE Conference on Computer Vision and Pattern Recognition ·ACM Conference on Multimedia
+       -International Journal of Pattern Recognition and Machine Learning ·IEEE Conference on Computer Vision and Pattern Recognition ·ACM Conference on Multimedia